 The General Plan amendment process is governed by Article 6 of State Planning and Zoning Law (California Government Code §§ 65350 et seq.).
 Pursuant to Government Code Section 65354, the Planning Commission is required to make a written recommendation to the City Council on the amendment of a General Plan.
-The final decision is a legislative action to amend the General Plan is reserved for the City Council.
+However, the final decision is a legislative action reserved for the City Council.